Macbeth

 (IV.ii.17-22)

-The scene also adds the odd twist that, rather than simply unwitting and arbitrary victims of Macbeth’s insane tyranny, Lady Macduff is presented as being thoroughly unpleasant.
+The scene also adds the odd twist that, rather than simply unwitting and arbitrary victims of Macbeth’s insane tyranny, Lady Macduff can come across as being thoroughly unpleasant.
 She rails against her husband and her kid seems to know she’s not all that loyal and committed a wife: “If he were dead, you’ld weep for him; if you would not, it were a good sign that I should quickly have a new father” (IV.ii.61-63) — a cheeky assessment that may have an autobiographical touch in it from Oxford.

 A messenger advises that they flee, but Lady Macduff refuses.
 Murderers enter and declare Mac Daddy a traitor.
 The murder, on stage, of little Winky Macduff, or whatever his name is, inverts an earlier scene in which the parent (Banquo) bid his son (Fleance) to flee.
 The scene ends with Lady Macduff screaming bloody murther.